 While there are some pros to driving naked, it’s not perfect.
 If you’re driving naked, you must go straight home or to a destination that allows nudity.
 You can’t stop to fill up your car’s fuel tank, go through a drive-thru, or stop at any public establishment.
 If you do, you’ll need to wear clothes to avoid significant legal troubles.

 Another con of driving naked is the risk of injury.
 If you’ve ever climbed into a car on a hot summer day, you know that almost every surface can be dangerously hot.
-You don’t want sensitive parts to touch your vehicle’s seatbelt or other metal pieces.
+You don’t want sensitive parts to touch your vehicle’s seatbelt or other metal or leather pieces.
 If they do, it might be the last time you ever drive naked.

 If the police pull you over while you’re driving naked, you’ll likely get a ticket.
 Indecent exposure and public lewdness are the most common charges people face.
 An officer probably won’t be thrilled to discover you’re naked and may ask that you cover yourself.